csci104/site/labs/lab3/index.md

 ```

 The `.dirstamp` file is a hidden file we make to make sure a directory exists.
-Notice that this rule does not have any dependency.When a rule has no dependency, it will be executed if the target does not exist.
-The `touch` command in a makefile is used to update a file's modification timestap to the current time, which influences how the `make` utility determines whether a target needs to be rebuilt.
+Notice that this rule does not have any dependency.
+When a rule has no dependency, it will be executed if the target does not exist.
 You can add this rule to the dependency list of your compile commands.

 ```
 all: $(BIN_DIR)/.dirstamp $(BIN_DIR)/pokemon